dronelektron/team-manager/README.md

 ### Compiling

-Make sure, that you installed "spcomp" and you have it in your "PATH" variable.
+Make sure you have "spcomp" installed and you have it in your "PATH" variable.

 * Clone this repository
 * Open terminal with path pointing to "scripting" folder of this plugin